Basketball England has produced Return To Play (RTP) guidance to help the sport bounce back from the COVID-19 pandemic.

 We are at

-- Maximum of 30 people at the venue including players, coaches, support staff and officials.
+- For training: Maximum of 30 people per court including players, coaches, support staff and officials.
 Ensure two adults are present at all practices involving under-18s.

 - No spectators are permitted at this stage.